 Human, Social, and Political Sciences at Cambridge offers an innovative and comprehensive opportunity to investigate modern humanity from many perspectives.

 The course encompasses politics and international relations, social anthropology and sociology.
 All applications for HSPS are treated equally, regardless of preferred specialisation in the second and third years.
-After the first year, students choose to focus on a particular track: politics, sociology, social anthropology, or a combination of any two.
+After the first year, students choose to focus on a particular track: politics, sociology, social anthropology, or some combinations of two of these subjects, or sociology and criminology.
 Within the HSPS degree, it is also possible to take papers in Archaeology, Biological Anthropology, Psychology, Criminology, or the History and Philosophy of Science.

 The Cambridge HSPS degree is very flexible, and allows students a broad range of options across the study of Human, Social, and Political Sciences.

 In the first year of the course, all students take four papers.
 At least three of this must be from the core subjects of Politics, Sociology, International Relations, and Social Anthropology.
 The fourth paper can be from another of the core subjects, or from one of Archaeology, Biological Anthropology, or Psychology.*

 In years two and three, students then specialise, choosing to follow one of six tracks, either a single-subject track: